 To locate consultants in your area use a search engine, such as Google.
 Key words include “occupational health and safety consultants”.
 You may wish to add your specific topics (e.g., indoor air quality) and location to help narrow the results.

-Some organizations provide a list of professionals that offer services* include:
+Some organizations that provide certification or a list of professionals that offer services* include:

-- Canadian Registration Board of Occupational Hygienists (see consultant listing under Resources)
+- Canadian Registration Board of Occupational Hygienists (ROH/ROHT certification, and see consultant listing under Resources)